ds300/bedit/README.md

 ## Freezing objects at development time

-TypeScript should prevent accidentally mutating data within bedit's mutator functions if your data is well-typed and you don't use `as any` !
-But bedit can't help you once your bedit function has returned.
+TypeScript should prevent unsafely mutating data within bedit's draft functions if your data is well-typed and you don't use `as any` !
+But who knows what might happen later, in the outside world.
+Shit's crazy out there.

 For extra peace of mind, call `setDevMode(true)` early in your application's boot process to freeze objects at development time.